akspa0/The-Machine/memory-bank/productContext.md

 - The system is modular, robust, and ready for extension-driven research and production use.
 - The user experience is focused on automation, traceability, and extensibility, with a clear path to database-backed job/data management.

+- The user experience now includes robust LLM chunking/tokenization/summarization for both per-speaker and entire-file outputs.
+- Progress reporting for separation and other GPU-accelerated stages is a priority for user feedback and transparency.
+- Project stability and extensibility are the result of multiple resets and rebuilds, with robust resume/debug/logging.
+- Ongoing focus on user feedback and continuous refinement of the pipeline and extensions.
+- Documentation and examples have been updated to reflect these improvements.

 - The user experience is now unified for both single-file and batch/call workflows.
 - Users launch all workflows via `main.py`, which handles all orchestration, job management, and extension invocation.
 - All outputs are consistent, privacy-preserving, and compatible with downstream extensions.
 - Recent fixes ensure that all diarized/segmented utterances are processed, transcribed, and included in the outputs and master transcript.
-- Documentation and examples have been updated to reflect these improvements.